RezaTaheri01/telegram-store-bot-web-hook/README.md

 A Python-based Telegram bot integrated with a Django backend, featuring webhook support with Uvicorn and serve as a digital store.
 This code is base on [telegram-store-bot](https://github.com/RezaTaheri01/telegram-store-bot) but webhook version, the main functionalities didn't change.

+**Attention**: Due to free deployment, server will spin down with inactivity, which can delay requests by 50 seconds or more.

 ---

 ## Features 🛠️